SSC Meetups 2018: Times And Places

 Most people who are on the fence have said they’ve enjoyed going.
 Most people who felt intimidated about going have said they’ve enjoyed going.
 Most people who felt they were too different from the median SSC reader to fit in have enjoyed going.
 Most people who worried they weren’t smart enough to fit in have enjoyed going.
 Etc. Some tips from past experience with these meetups:

-1. If you’re the host, bring a sign that says “SSC MEETUP” and prop it up somewhere on a table
+1. If you’re the host, bring a sign that says “SSC MEETUP” and prop it up somewhere on a table.

 2. Bring blank labels and pens for nametags.

-3. Pass around a paper where everyone gives their name and email address, so you can start a mailing list to make organizing future meetups easier
+3. Collect everyone’s name and email address in a spreadsheet (template), so you can start a mailing list to make organizing future meetups easier.

 4. If it’s the first meetup, people are probably just going to want to talk, and if you try to organize some kind of “fun” “event” it’ll probably just be annoying.

-5. Some things that have worked for later meetups include people giving short presentations on topics of interest to them, or discussion of some particular blog post
+5. Some things that have worked for later meetups include people giving short presentations on topics of interest to them, or discussion of some particular blog post.

 6. Nothing is going to get done unless there’s a Schelling point for who has to do it, and right now that’s the meetup organizer.

-7. It’s much easier to schedule a second meetup while you’re having the first compared to trying to do it later on by email
+7. It’s much easier to schedule a second meetup while you’re having the first compared to trying to do it later on by email.

-8. Surprisingly many people will love you forever if you bring stim toys
+8. Surprisingly many people will love you forever if you bring stim toys.

 9. In case people want to get to know each other better outside the meetup, you might want to mention reciprocity.io, the rationalist friend-finder/dating site.
 It runs off Facebook, so you have to Facebook friend the other person first.